-It is not a chemotherapy drug, but you may have it along with chemotherapy to treat a type of acute myeloid leukaemia called promyelocytic leukaemia.
+It is not a chemotherapy drug, but you may have it with chemotherapy drugs to treat a type of acute myeloid leukaemia called acute promyelocytic leukaemia (APL or APML).

 How tretinoin works